 - Uncle Sam is the personification of The United States Government.

 - Outside the United States he is seen as a personification of the United States, not just its government.
 He is also the successor to a previous masculine personification, Brother Jonathan, who for instance can be seen in Victorian cartoons.

 - Columbia is the personification of the United States of America and her people.
 (Or least she was until she became a movie studio mascot.)

 - The US also has Lady Liberty, although this technically is just the embodyment of the appropriate concept.
 Lady Liberty graces the Capitol building with a headdress made of a resting eagle.

-- And of course a certain island off Manhattan with a headdress of rays, a tablet with the date of the Declaration of Independence and a torch to illuminate the world.
+- A certain island off Manhattan with a headdress of rays, a tablet with the date of the Declaration of Independence and a torch to illuminate the world.
 A smaller version can be founde on the Ile des Cygnes in Paris.

 - Many countries of the Western world have Lady Justice (blindfolded statues appear on many courthouses).
-Lady Justice (or Justitia) is usually shown with a set of scales from her left hand (for measuring the strengths of a case's support and opposition), her being blindfolded (symbolizing the unbiased court), and carrying a double-edged sword in her right hand (symbolizing the power of Reason and Justice, which may be wielded either for or against either part) goes back to the Ancient Greek.
+Lady Justice (or Justitia) is usually shown with a set of scales from her left hand (for measuring the strengths of a case's support and opposition), her being blindfolded (symbolizing the unbiased court), and carrying a double-edged sword in her right hand (symbolizing the power of Reason and Justice, which may be wielded either for or against either part) that goes back to the Ancient Greece.